TimKotowski/KQueuey/README.md

 # Kqueuey

-# highly distrubuted, simple message queue.
+# highly distributed, simple message queue.

- KQueuey is a simple distributed message queue, with data replication using Raft Consensus Algorithm.
+ KQueuey is a simple distributed message queue build in Go, with data replication using Raft Consensus Algorithm.
  Ability to queue messages and poll messages between software components with deadlines to ensure a message is finished or re-processed.

 ### Overview